PrativaG/project1-benco-trms/README.md

 ## Features

-List of features ready and TODOs for future development
+>List of features ready and TODOs for future development
 * Allows users to submit reimbursements for courses and training.
 * The submitted reimbursement must be approved by that employee's supervisor, The department Head, and a Benefits Coordinator in that order.
 * The user can then add a grade to the reimbursement for final approval.

+>To-do List:
+* Implement email notification
+* Implement auto approve the request if not approved in time

 ## Getting Started